biobricks/level-tree-index/README.md

 A streaming tree structure index for leveldb.

-Reference every value in your leveldb to its parent, e.g. by setting `value.parentKey` to the key of the parent, then level-tree-index will keep track of the full path for each value and allow you to look up parents and children and stream the entire tree or a part thereof.
+Reference every value in your leveldb to its parent, e.g. by setting `value.parentKey` to the key of the parent, then level-tree-index will keep track of the full path for each value, allow you to look up parents and children, stream the entire tree or a part thereof and even perform streaming search queries on the tree.

 This is useful for implementing e.g. nested comments.